pwizla/strapi-docs-docusaurus-poc/docs/hello.md

 sidebar_position: 1
 ---

-# Welcome to the Strapi v4 documentation!
+# Welcome to the Strapi Developer Docs!

 This documentation contains all technical documentation related to the setup, deployment, update and customization of your Strapi application.